nickwells/nickwells.github.io/ParameterSettingInGo.md

 Go.
 There are a variety of packages available to the programmer for doing this.
 Obviously we have the flag package that comes with the Go standard library but [awesome-go](https://github.com/avelino/awesome-go) lists many others.
-I'll be talking about what you want from a configuration package, describing the requirements from the perspective of the consumers of the package
+I'll be talking about what you want from a configuration package, describing the requirements from the perspective of the consumers of the package.

+Having set the scene I'll write a simple program using several different packages and compare them.

 ## Requirements of a configuration package